Sebkonder/My-projects/R/README.md

 To edit or rerun an analysis, open its `.qmd` file in an environment with **R** and **Quarto**, install the packages listed at the beginning of the document, and render it.

+The `movies.csf` dataset was downloaded from Kaggle website.
+The image that the `Clustering` file references was downloaded from internet.